 Differential and Integral Calculus, Vol. 1-2, Nikolai S. Piskunov

 This book is written in the Soviet style of mathematics: it is terse, with examples taken largely from physics (especially classical mechanics) and decently hard exercises.
 If that sounds appealing to you, go with that one.
 Better yet, use both!
+Finally, the book I actually used to learn calculus:

 In this section, we take some time to learn basic proof patterns and how they are used in mathematics to make sure we are correct in our arguments.
-Proofs are not the end all be all of mathematics, but rigor is necessary to avoid nonsense as 19th century mathematics proved time and time again.
+Proofs are not the end all be all of mathematics, but rigor is necessary to avoid nonsense, as 19th century mathematics proved time and time again.
 I like this free book:

 Book of Proof, Richard Hammack